-The Blue2 uses a three piece OTL cantilever that has a Grado specific diamond mounted on a brass bushing.
+The Blue2 uses a four piece OTL cantilever that has a Grado specific diamond mounted on a brass bushing.

 What's the difference between Blue2 and Red2?